DataDog/documentation/content/en/logs/guide/getting-started-lwl.md

 **Note**: If a log matches several exclusion filters, only the first exclusion filter rule is applied.
 A log is not sampled or excluded multiple times by different exclusion filters.

 In this example, the service status `INFO` pattern `Updating recommendations with customer_id=* & url=shops/*/*` is filtered with an exclusion filter.
-Removing any high volume logging pattern similar to this one from Log Explorer will help you drill down and identify issues quicker.
+Removing any high volume logging pattern similar to this one from Log Explorer helps you reduce noise and identify issues quicker.
 However, these logs are **only** removed from the Log Explorer view.
 They are still ingested, and available to view in [Live Tail][5], sent to [log archives][6], or used to [generate metrics][7].

 {{< img src="logs/guide/getting-started-lwl/live_tail.jpg" alt="Live Tail" style="width:100%;">}}